CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^ Do-files

-We [saw](#give-stata-a-command) that commands can be typed interactively, one command at a time, and the results immediately observed.
+We [saw][give stata a command] that commands can be typed interactively, one command at a time, and the results immediately observed.
 From this, the output can be copied/exported/printed, or the results can be saved.
 However, a better paradigm would save all the commands run separately so that the analysis is [reproducible](https://ropensci.github.io/reproducibility-guide/sections/introduction/).

-For this purpose, Stata has Do-files (named because they are saved with the .do extension, such as `analysis.do`) which are scripts containing only commands and [comments](#comments).
+For this purpose, Stata has Do-files (named because they are saved with the .do extension, such as `analysis.do`) which are scripts containing only commands and [comments][comments].
 We can then run any subset of the commands (including the entire file), re-running parts or all of the analysis.
 Additionally you can easily save and/or share this command, allowing yourself or a colleague to re-run the analysis.

 There are several ways to start a new Do-file.